sciZer0/7/v/README.md

 So, the whole value of Bitcoin as a blockchain — if compared to new, more advanced blockchains going to come — might be more about its unique (historical) status of the 1st cryptocurrency, meaning Bitcoin tokens are much like NFTs.

-Probably, one Satoshi is much like one NFT — much like one NFT of a unique art collection.

-Over time, this point might become even more clear to everyone — earlier Bitcoins might also have more prices
+Over time, this point might become even more clear to everyone — earlier Bitcoins might also have more prices.

 The word's top universities like Stanford, Harvard or Oxford might buy earlier Bitcoin tokens as NFTs — along with their purchase of other NFTs  — to prove their status: their domination and superiority in understanding innovations.